alessandro-gentilini/knuth-interview-2006/README.md

 ---------------------------------------------------------------------------------

 At Case, as I said, I pledged a fraternity.
-That was one of the things that — I’d met a few Case graduates in Milwaukee, or Case students, before, and they said — oh, Don, fraternities are the big thing at;
+That was one of the things that — I'd met a few Case graduates in Milwaukee, or Case students, before, and they said — oh, Don, fraternities are the big thing at;
-you’ve got to take that very seriously when you go there.
+you've got to take that very seriously when you go there.
 Well, anyway, the fraternity system was maybe a little different then than it is now.
 It certainly had its pros and cons, but it was a big; it was certainly a focus of my life at Case, because after my freshman